just-buildsystem/justbuild/doc/future-designs/just-lock.md

   that will be used in the resulting repository description corresponding to any imported `"file"`-type repositories (see `just-import-git`).

+  If `"as plain": true`, any provided `"special"` key for the `"pragma"` field in the source description is unconditionally set in the imported repositories, superseding any other config- or import-level treatment of pragmas during the import.
+Note that `"as plain": true` results in only one repository (containing the whole source repository tree) being imported.

   Proposed format:
   ``` jsonc
   { "source": "git"